Freddiiy/Semester-3/Flow 1/NETWORK.md

    Class A Range reserved for huge networks like ISP and datacenters.
 Can hold 16 mio hosts.

   - 172.16.0.0 – 172.31.255.255
-    Class B range Reserved for medium to large interprises and organisations
+    Class B range Reserved for medium to large interprises and organisations.

   - 192.168.0.0 – 192.168.255.255
     For private networks and the last part is for identifying devices on the network.